btoll/tools/README.md

 - the first file will be opened at the line where the regex is first found in the file

 ### brm bash script

+    !!!
+This is deprecated.
+Use a bash alias instead. !!!

 Example usage:

     brm .DS_STORE __MACOSX